Vitamin D: How do you know if you are Getting Enough?

 What happens if I don’t get enough vitamin D?

-Low levels of vitamin D can increase your risk of bone and joint pain and the chance of fractures and broken bones, especially if you are over 50.
+You may not notice low vitamin D levels at first, however if it’s severe you might experience aches, cramps and pain in your muscles.
+Low levels of vitamin D can also increase your risk of bone and joint pain and the chance of fractures and broken bones, especially if you are over 50.
 It’s also a risk factor for osteoporosis.

 Osteoporosis makes bones brittle and occurs when your bones lose minerals, like calcium, quicker than our body can replace them.
 Vitamin D plays an important role in helping our body absorb calcium.